computerbeast/final-project/README.txt

-This is our final project.
+This is Norman and Margo final project.